Tony Askew and David French have transformed a former cinema in Bruce Grove into a mecca for roller lovers everywhere.

 (David) “It’s been good.
 We’ve had a lot of contact with the OIF team who have been very supportive.
 The application itself was very thorough and it does take time but it was relatively straightforward.
 There’s an understanding you have to hit targets in terms of your business plan and financial programming but that’s important because we’re not talking about peanuts here.
 And the OIF has a responsibility to the council to ensure it’s all being done responsibly.”

 Would you recommend the OIF to other businesses?

 (David) “Without a doubt.
 It’s been a very positive experience and I have been impressed by how supportive the council has been.”

 (Tony) “As a kid I loved roller skating and I used to play roller hockey at Alexandra Palace.
 In the late 1970s roller discos came over here from the US and Aristoc, the tights people, asked me to put on a show showcasing their new skating gear!
 So I whizzed around the country on tour and I then put on a roller panto where Cinderella goes to the roller disco ball and loses her skates!
 Fifteen years ago, running a few roller disco nights in King’s Cross, I met David and we then put our heads together to run a successful weekly event in Vauxhall.”

-(David) “But this will be something else and from my point of view you will be entering a full-on, high production value space that no other skating venue in the world even approaches.
-There will be a roller diner serving food and glitterballs hanging from the ceiling and a huge screen showing films or a live feed.
-And we’ll be running different theme music nights.
-So, for example, on Wednesdays it will be aimed at students; on Thursdays perhaps a ‘soul skate’ for the over 30s; and on Saturdays we’ll be celebrating the golden age of disco!
+(David) “But this will be something else and from my point of view you enter a full-on, high production value space that no other skating venue in the world even approaches.
+There is a roller diner serving food and glitterballs hanging from the ceiling and a huge screen showing a live feed.
+We run different themed nights throughout the week and host family events on Saturday and Sundays."